-Reading and Writing

-These figures summarize the number of hours your students spent reading for their courses and the average number of pages of assigned writing compared to students in your comparison group.
+Reading and Writing These figures summarize the number of hours your students spent reading for their courses and the average number of pages of assigned writing compared to students in your comparison group.
 Each is an estimate calculated from two or more separate survey questions.

-Challenging Students to Do Their Best Work

-To what extent did students' courses challenge them to do their best work?
+Challenging Students to Do Their Best Work To what extent did students' courses challenge them to do their best work?
 Response options ranged from 1 = "Not at all" to 7 = "Very much."

 Academic Emphasis

+First-year

+Senior

 How much did students say their institution emphasizes spending significant time studying and on academic work?
 Response options included "Very much," "Quite a bit," "Some," and "Very little."

-Item Comparisons

-By examining individual NSSE questions, you can better understand what contributes to your institution's performance on Engagement Indicators and High-Impact Practices.
-This section displays the five questions on which your first-year and senior students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
+University of West Georgia Item Comparisons By examining individual NSSE questions, you can better understand what contributes to your institution's performance on Engagement Indicators and High-Impact Practices.
+This section displays the five questions^a on which your first-year and senior students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
 Parenthetical notes indicate whether an item belongs to a specific Engagement Indicator or is a High-Impact Practice.
 While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals.
-For additional results, refer to your Frequencies and Statistical Comparisons report.

-Highest Performing Relative to Peers
+For additional results, see your Frequencies and Statistical Comparisons report.
+First-year Highest Performing Relative to Peers Participated in a learning community or some other formal program where...
+(HIP) Instructors provided prompt and detailed feedback on tests or completed assignments^c (ET) Extent to which courses challenged you to do your best work^d Discussions with...
+People of a race or ethnicity other than your own^b (DD) Quality of interactions with academic advisors^d (QI) Lowest Performing Relative to Peers